Satisfaction over prospect of accused U.S. killer Durst facing justice

 "Bob Durst did not kill Susan Berman, he doesn't know who did," he said.
 "The warrant that was issued in California was issued because of a television show and not because of facts."

-(Reporting by Jonathan Kaminsky in New Orleans; Additional reporting by Alex Dobuzinskis in Los Angeles and Suzannah Gonzales in Chicago; Editing by Mary Milliken, Mohammad Zargham and Will Dunham)
+(Reporting by Jonathan Kaminsky in New Orleans; Additional reporting by Alex Dobuzinskis and Sharon Bernstein in Los Angeles and Suzannah Gonzales in Chicago; Editing by Mary Milliken, Mohammad Zargham and Will Dunham)